LucasBr003/ez-saving/README.md

 + Save Value: Similar to the `Parent Property`, this property designates which value from the saved data will be used to modify the `Parent Property` or will be modified by it, depending on the selected synchronization mode.

++ Always Sync: This property determines if the `SaveValueLink` should sync the properties and values every frame.

 + Sync Interval: This property defines the time interval between synchronization attempts.
 The "SaveValueLink" node will periodically check for changes and synchronize accordingly based on this interval.
+This property only works when `Always Sync` is enabled.

 With these properties properly configured, the `SaveValueLink` node becomes a valuable asset for maintaining data integrity and ensuring that your game operates smoothly in conjunction with saved files.